©2020 William A. Lasher

 We stopped at Kurniawan’s modest home where he introduced us to Ambar, his wife.
 She knew a few words in English and fawned over Molly.
-He had told her the story of how they had attended officer’s school together, and were both promoted to Captain in the same ceremony.
+He had told her the story of how they attended officer’s school together, and were both promoted to captain in the same ceremony.

 It was a primitive dwelling, with heavy shutters in lieu of glass windows, and native hardwood for flooring.
 No indoor plumbing, but it was clean, and the open air cooking area was equipped with a modern H gas powered stove.
 Kurniawan and the rest of the Morpurgos sent most of their paychecks home, and their families were able to afford simple luxuries such as well made cotton clothing and gas powered lighting and appliances.